 Peripheral artery disease (PAD)—also known as peripheral arterial disease or peripheral vascular disease (PVD)—is a circulatory system disorder that narrows the blood vessels far from the heart, and most often the legs and feet.

-When circulation is compromised, you can’t heal from injuries as quickly or fight infections as effectively.
+When you have poor circulation, you can’t heal from injuries as quickly or fight infections as effectively.
 Nerves, muscles, and other tissues can’t get the nutrients they need.
-If a blood vessel becomes totally blocked, tissue death (gangrene) and even amputation may result.
+If a blood vessel becomes totally blocked, tissue death (gangrene) and even foot amputation may result.
 Although PAD is very serious, it is easy to test for and can be managed effectively with lifestyle changes and medication.

 Signs of compromised blood flow in feet and legs include: